 First introduced to the internet via a 2009 public message board, in a post written by an ex-Ouija enthusiast named Darren Evans, Zozo has now become a horror fanatic favorite on Reddit, and deemed worthy of its own episode of Ghost Adventures on The Travel Channel.
 In the episode, Evans and a paranormal crew head back to the scene of the haunting, his ex-home in Oklahoma where he and his family claim to have been tormented by the demon — culminating in a move prompted by his daughter allegedly becoming temporarily blind after an interaction with the spirit.

 Evans, who became a self-proclaimed "Zozologist," after penning The Zozo Phenomenon in 2016, and appearing on podcasts and horror sites regularly, says that interactions with Zozo start out unconcerning, but eventually become more and more malevolent.
 In his alleged firsthand experience, it started with flickering lights, and then progressed to moving objects, sounds in the night, and escalated to scratches on his skin, and a brush with death when his daughter claimed to see the spirit in the tub with her, before she went blind and limp temporarily.

-The post, which Evans said on his site he shares not to scare others as much as to warn them of the dangers in underestimating the power of a Ouija board, details series of events that followed, ranging from demonic one-on-one interactions, to demonic curses placed on his family.
-At the time of posting, Evans believed he was the primary person to have an interaction with the malevolent spirit — but after posting the story, others came forward with similar experiences, making Evans wonder if perhaps Zozo's reach was beyond his own personal torment.
-"I am writing this as a warning to people that bad things can happen because of these “portals," Evan says, referring to the Ouija board.
+Evans' blog, which not only chronicles his own experiences with the mysterious demon, but features Zozo stories submitted by readers, is said to serve as a warning of the dangers in underestimating the power of a Ouija board.
+Back in 2009, Evans believed he was the first person to have an interaction with the malevolent spirit — but after posting the story, others came forward with similar experiences, making Evans wonder if perhaps Zozo's reach was beyond his own personal torment.